section-engineering-education/engineering-education/content/articles/create-a-screen-recorder-using-python-and-pycharm/index.md

  - url: /engineering-education/create-a-screen-recorder-using-python-and-pycharm/hero.jpg
    alt: Screen Recorder with Python
 ---
-In this tutorial, we will learn how to use the python packages to create a screen recorder.
-We will then go futher to integrate a webcam recorder into our software.
+In this tutorial, we will learn how to use the Python packages to create a screen recorder.
+We will then go further to integrate a webcam recorder into our software.
 A person using Windows, macOS, or Linux can follow through.
 <!--more-->
 ### Introduction
 A screen recorder is software that captures the contents and activities taking place on a computer screen.
 This software is vital during activities such as creating video tutorials, recording screen content, for future reference (note-taking), etc.